danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 2. PdParty will scale GUI objects to fit the screen of the device.
 Your patch should have the rough dimensions of a phone/tablet in portrait or landscape mode (e.g. 3:2 aspect ratio or e.g. 480x320 should usually work well).
 If it's not exact it doesn't matter - the GUI elements will be scaled.

 3. Numberbox, Sliders, Radios, Toggle, Comment, Bang, Canvas, and VU are currently rendered by PdParty and are feature complete (yes, all the edit commands work!).
-Also, the [PdDroidParty](http://droidparty.net) Wordbutton, Taplist, Touch, & Numberbox are supported.
+Also, the [PdDroidParty](http://droidparty.net) GUI abstractions are supported.

 4. All GUI elements should communicate with the main audio patches using send and receive only.
 You can usually set send and receive for each GUI by right clicking on the object and choosing 'properties' in Pd.
 Do not directly connect cables to the GUI elements as they won't work.
 It helps to keep the GUIs on their own in the main patch and have it include the logic of your patch as an abstraction or subpatch containing senders and receivers for interfacing with GUI elements.
 This is good patch design practice anyway as it is basically a model-view-controller methodology.